 To reduce the effect of burnout, start by providing an overview of the upcoming tasks and projects.
 Help your employees stay organized by assigning tasks based on the order of priority, or remove tasks that are outside the employees’ work abilities.
-Setting ambitious goals are great, however, having unachievable goals might potentially cause burnout.
+Setting ambitious SMART goals is great, however, having unachievable goals is de-motivating and increases the likelihood of employee burnout signs.
 Be realistic while creating objectives and key results with employees.

-- Craft a mental health policy where managers and employees are aware of assistance programs, counseling services, and insurance provided by the organization.
+- Craft a mental health policy where managers and employees are aware of assistance programs, counseling services, and insurance benefits available to them.